 - The IS Sieves: 63 mm, 50 mm, 40 mm, 31.5 mm, 25 mm, 20 mm, 16 mm, 12.5 mm, 10 mm, 6.3 mm.

 IRC recommended the Flakiness Index Value

-IRC recommended the Flakiness index value for road construction is below 35%.
+IRC recommended the Flakiness index value for road construction be below 35%.

 5. Specific Gravity and Water Absorption Test of Coarse Aggregate

 Specific gravity and Water Absorption Tests of Aggregates are major important tests to be performed on aggregate.
 These two parameters or properties of aggregate play an important role in the mix design of concrete.
 As we know that aggregate occupies 70 to 80% volume of concrete, and its testing becomes essential before use.

 Specific Gravity is defined as the ratio of the weight of a given volume of aggregate to the weight of an equal volume of water.